 We respect our animals as we want to be respected.
 As a result, our chickens and pigs are pastured and rotated throughout our farm, eating bugs, grasses, and weeds from dawn till dusk.
 We supplement their pasture-based diet with certified organic grain.
 We never administer antibiotics, hormones, or chemical wormers to our animals.

 Our 200 laying hens roam within electric netting in two separate flocks.
 The netting keeps predators like foxes, raccoons, and skunks from killing chickens.
 We keep two or three roosters with each flock, as well as a goose, to help ward off owls and hawks.
-Thus, our eggs are fertilized, though one cannot detect this in the flavor or appearance of the eggs.
 Each flock has access to between 5,600 to 10,000 square feet of pasture at any time, and they are moved every three to four weeks.

 Twenty heritage hogs are raised on pasture each year.
 We purchase weaned six-week old piglets from responsible growers and rotate them through our fallow vegetable fields.
 Specific cover crops are seeded for the pigs to eat and turn under (rye, oats, peas, buckwheat, turnips and more).
 The pigs feed on these crops in a 3,600 square foot pasture, and their pasture moves every two weeks to a new, lush area, dense with forage.
 The crop residue feeds the soil, as does the pig manure, providing nutrients for vegetable crops in the following season.
 As the pigs forage and root deeply with their powerful snouts, they will weed our vegetable fields, ridding them of some of our most difficult tap-rooted perennial weeds, as well as reducing annual weed populations.
 All of this should result in some very happy & healthy pigs, improved soil for crop production, and wholesome pork products for discerning consumers.